 Below are some examples of clinical trials for new or improved drug therapies currently under study:

-Decitabine (Dacogen®) and azacitidine (Vidaza®) are being studied for use in combination with other agents such as hydroxyurea, volasertib, and birinapant for CMML patients who have not responded to treatment or who have relapsed after initial therapy.
+Hypomethylating agents (HMAs).
+These drugs prevent cells from making DNA, thus inhibiting cell division and making cancer cells more susceptible to death.
+Decitabine (Dacogen®) and azacitidine (Vidaza®) are two HMAs being studied for use in combination with other agents for CMML treatment.
+The second-generation HMA guadecitabine is under study for patients with MDS and CMML who have not responded to treatment or have relapsed.

 Reduced-intensity allogeneic stem cell transplantation (also known as “nonmyeloablative allogeneic stem cell transplantation”) may prove effective for CMML patients who do not respond to drug therapy but are not considered candidates for allogeneic transplant because of older age or other health risks.
 Patients being conditioned for a reduced-intensity transplant receive lower doses of chemotherapy and/or radiation than those given to patients before a standard stem cell transplantation.
 Patients also receive immunosuppressive drugs to prevent rejection of the graft.